khofstadter/bcmi.khofstadter.com/README.md

 ### 2019 09 30
 b03
 - check how laud they hear it with a decibel meter;

+m02
+- the last level didn't fade in, had to stop manually;
+- too much noise at the beginning;
+- how to help relax when measuring impedance.

 ### 2019 09 27
 b02